-The aim of the present paper is construction of the kinetic equations for quantum system taking into account the nonlinear hydrodynamic processes.
-The non-equilibrium statistical operator which consistently describes both the kinetic and nonlinear hydrodynamical fluctuations in a quantum liquid is calculated.
-The coupled set of kinetic equations for quantum one-particle distribution function and generalized Fokker-Plank equations for the functional of hydrodynamical variables: densities of particle number, momentum and energy is obtained.
-Using cumulant representation a structural function of hydrodynamic fluctuations is calculated.
-It provides a possibility to analyzing the generalized Fokker-Planck equation in Gaussian and higher approximations for dynamic correlations of hydrodynamic variables that is important to describe the quantum turbulent processes.
-The generalized Gross-Pitaevkii equation for the order parameter which takes into account nonlinear hydrodynamic fluctuations is obtained.
+The aim of the present paper is to construct transport equations for a quantum system that take into account nonlinear hydrodynamic processes.
+Large-scale fluctuations in a system, which are related to the nonlinear hydrodynamical processes, play an essential role in the transition from normal to superfluid state \cite{Onuki2004}, in the transition from laminar to turbulent flow, and in the acoustic turbulence in superfluid helium \cite{QunTurb2009,Nemirov2006}.
+Similar problems arise while describing low-frequency anomalies in kinetic equations related to ``long tails'' of correlation functions \cite{ResibLen1977,Kawasaki1976,ZubarMoroz1983,PeletSlus1992}.
+To achieve this aim, a nonequilibrium statistical operator, which consistently describes both the kinetic and nonlinear hydrodynamical fluctuations in a quantum liquid, is derived.
+Then, a coupled set of kinetic equations are obtained for quantum one-particle distribution function and generalized Fokker-Plank equations for the functional of hydrodynamical variables: densities of particle number, momentum and energy.
+A structure function of hydrodynamic fluctuations is calculated using a cumulant representation.
+It provides a possibility to analyse the generalized Fokker-Planck equation in Gaussian and higher approximations of dynamic correlations of hydrodynamic variables which is important in describing the phase transitions and quantum turbulent processes.